samiulengineer/road_segmentation/README.md

 pip install -r requirements.txt
 ```

-Keep the above mention dataset in the data folder that give you following structure:
+Keep the above mention dataset in the data folder that give you following structure.
+Please do not change the directory name `image` and `gt_image`.

 ```
 --data